 #Using non-organic ingredients

-The USDA National Organic Program allows for a limited number of non-organic ingredients to be used in organic, labeled products provided the:
+Yes, in certain cases with specific documentation.
+The USDA National Organic Program allows for a limited number of non-organic ingredients to be used in organic labeled products, if the:

 - Ingredient is a listed, acceptable commercially non-available restricted ingredient